-Undesirable side effects that could potentially be caused by GH001, GH002, GH003 or any future product candidate, such as hypertension, tachycardia, nausea, sensory disturbance, headache or flashbacks, referred to as the re-experiencing of some of the effects induced by 5-MeO-DMT intake at some point after the drug's acute effects have worn off, could cause us or regulatory authorities to not initiate, interrupt, delay or halt clinical trials and could result in more restrictive labeling than anticipated, a requirement that we implement a REMS to ensure that the benefits outweigh the risks or the delay or denial of regulatory approval by the FDA, EMA or comparable foreign regulatory authorities.
+Undesirable side effects that could potentially be caused by GH001, GH002, GH003 or any future product candidate, such as hypertension, tachycardia, nausea, sensory disturbance, headache, flashbacks, referred to as the re-experiencing of some of the effects induced by mebufotenin (5-methoxy-N,N-dimethyltryptamine, or 5-MeO-DMT) intake at some point after the drug's acute effects have worn off, or serotonin syndrome could cause us or regulatory authorities to not initiate, interrupt, delay or halt clinical trials and could result in more restrictive labeling than anticipated, a requirement that we implement a REMS to ensure that the benefits outweigh the risks or the delay or denial of regulatory approval by the FDA, EMA or comparable foreign regulatory authorities.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics, even death.
 There can be no assurance that serious side effects, including deaths, will not occur even in the controlled setting of a clinical trial.
 In addition, many compounds that have initially shown promise in clinical or earlier stage testing are later found to cause undesirable or unexpected side effects that prevented further development of the compound.
 Additionally, the composition of our product candidates or learnings in nonclinical studies or clinical trials may result in contraindications or warnings, including Boxed Warnings, for any product candidates for which we may obtain regulatory approval.